 This article includes discussion of chronic fatigue syndrome, postviral chronic fatigue syndrome, chronic mononucleosis syndrome, Tahoe flu, myalgic encephalomyelitis, neurasthenia, chronic fatigue and immune dysfunction syndrome, AIDS minor, yuppie flu, bored housewife syndrome, and effort syndromes.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Chronic fatigue syndrome, also known as myalgic encephalomyelitis or chronic fatigue immune dysfunction syndrome, is a debilitating illness diagnosed by means of exclusion.
 The illness is often controversial; the proposed etiology, preferred method of treatment, and even the nomenclature varies widely from source to source.
 The symptoms are also diverse and fluctuating, making uniform studies and research difficult.
-Even diagnosing chronic fatigue syndrome is a challenge, as reliable diagnostic tests and biological markers remain elusive.
-Little is certain about this illness, but this manuscript summarizes most of the current and widely accepted information about the subject.
+Even diagnosing chronic fatigue syndrome is a challenge as reliable diagnostic tests and biological markers remain elusive.
+Little is certain about this illness, but this article summarizes most of the current and widely accepted information about the subject.

 Historical note and terminology